8bitbuddhist/PixelMaestro-Studio/docsrc/Home.rst

 All rendering is done on the CPU, so the amount of processing power required increases as your resolution increases.
 You can try:

-* Reducing the size of your LED grid
+* Reducing the size of your Sections
-* Not rendering the Maestro on your screen by unchecking the outputs shown in the *Window* menu
+* Not rendering the Maestro by unchecking the output options shown in the *Window* menu
 * :pmdocs:`Tweaking Pixel performance options <Pixels.html#performance-options>`

 **You should add X animation or Y feature**